 William Sun

-I am a Computer Science PhD student at UW Madison.
-My PhD advisor is Michael Gleicher.
+I am a Computer Science PhD student at UW Madison, where I have worked with Michael Gleicher and Yin Li.
 I received my BS and MS degrees from UC San Diego, where I worked with Pamela Cosman and Xinyu Zhang.

 Publications